Anku5hk/Programmers_guide_to_Python/main.md

   # i values are 0,1,2,3
   # val values are 100,200,500,100
 ```
-* filter(): Takes a function, a list and applies that function on every item of that list. filter() returns a filter object which iterable but Indexing/slicing is not supported.
+* filter(): Takes a function & a list and applies that function on every item of that list. filter() returns a filter object which iterable but Indexing/slicing is not supported.
 ```Python
 def my_func(var):
   # do something